Q-lumps on a Domain Wall with a Spin-Orbit Interaction: Interaction

 \subsection{Perturbation theory}

-Here we look for correction to ansatz (\ref{nonper}) by perturbation theory assuming coupling $\varepsilon$ to be small.
-To simplify calculations let's assume parameters $\gamma, \epsilon \in \Re$, this corresponds to poles lying on axis~$y$.
-Equation for the first correction looks like
+Here, we look for a correction to ansatz (\ref{nonper}) by perturbation theory, assuming coupling $\varepsilon$ to be small.
+To simplify calculations, let us assume parameters $\gamma, \epsilon \in \Re$; this corresponds to poles lying on axis~$y$.
+The equation for the first correction looks like

 where